jajuk-team/jajuk-team.github.io/jajuk_faq.md

 #### I experience Out Of Memory issues

 By default, Jajuk can use from 35MB to 512MB of physical memory.
 That should be large enough for most users.
-If you have a really huge collection and experience out-of-memory problems, increase the -Xmx value in the Jajuk launch script (open a support ticket if you need help)
+If you have a really huge collection and experience out-of-memory problems, increase the -Xmx value in the Jajuk launch script (open a support issue if you need help)

 <a name="What_can_I_do_if_my_collection_looks_.2Areally.2A_corrupted_.3F" id="What_can_I_do_if_my_collection_looks_.2Areally.2A_corrupted_.3F"></a>

 #### What can I do if my collection looks *really* corrupted&nbsp;?
-Check out <a href="/index.php/Using_devices#Collection_backup_and_restore" title="Using devices">Using_devices#Collection_backup_and_restore</a> the device page of the jajuk manual.
+Check out <a href="/jajuk_manul_using_devices.html#Collection_backup_and_restore" title="Using devices">Using_devices#Collection_backup_and_restore</a> the device page of the jajuk manual.
 Note that this case has never been reported so far as Jajuk provides an efficient built-in recovery system.

 <a name="Jajuk_cannot_read_files_with_non-ASCII_characters" id="Jajuk_cannot_read_files_with_non-ASCII_characters"></a>

 #### Jajuk cannot read files with non-ASCII characters

 (Characters different from [a to z] like 'é' 'ç', Asian ideograms...).
-This is a filename encoding problem due to a wrong file system mounting option, a quick fix is to rename your filenames to utf-8 see <a href="https://github.com/jajuk-team/jajuk/issues/955" class="external text" title="https://github.com/jajuk-team/jajuk/issues/955" rel="nofollow">Bug #955</a> for details.
+This is a filename encoding problem due to a wrong file system mounting option, a quick fix is to rename your filenames to utf-8 see <a href="https://github.com/jajuk-team/jajuk/issues/955" class="external text" title="issue #955" rel="nofollow">issue #955</a> for details.

 <a name="Windows_Only" id="Windows_Only"></a>